Ab uno disce omnes: Single-harmonic search for extreme mass-ratio inspirals: Conclusions

 EMRIs formed through disk-assisted channels~\cite{Pan:2021ksp}, sometimes called ``wet EMRIs,'' are expected to occur in a fraction $\sim 10^{-2}$--$10^{-1}$ of galactic nuclei.
 In these systems, interactions between the compact object and the surrounding accretion disk can lead to high-energy electromagnetic emission, making them promising candidates for multi-messenger observations.
-Two particularly interesting class of such events are the so-called quasi-periodic eruptions (QPEs) and quasi-periodic oscillations (QPOs) The former are semi-regular bursts observed in soft X-ray bands and the latter are less abrupt events due to oscillations in the X-ray flux of active galactic nuclei (AGNs).
+Two interesting classes of such events are the so-called quasi-periodic eruptions (QPEs) and quasi-periodic oscillations (QPOs).
+The former are semi-regular bursts observed in soft X-ray bands and the latter are less abrupt events due to oscillations in the X-ray flux of active galactic nuclei (AGNs).
 Under the assumption that these phenomena are powered by EMRIs, we show in the right panel of Fig.~\ref{fig:horizon_distance} the massive black hole masses and redshifts of QPEs and QPOs~\cite{Miniutti:2019fqr,Arcodia:2024krd,Giustini:2020gex,Gierlinski:2008yz,Arcodia:2021tck,Lin:2013wqa,Pasham:2018bkt,2024SciA...10J8898P,2024NatAs...8..347G} from Table~I of~\cite{Kejriwal:2024bna}.
-The EMRI sources considered in this work are detected at higher redshifts than these events, showing the potential of EMRIs to explore the multi-messenger opportunities of QPEs and QPOs.
-However, our prior does not include higher primary masses so future works will need to assess the detectability of EMRIs with large primary masses $\sim 10^7M_\odot$, where the impact of overlapping galactic binaries might play a crucial role.
+The EMRI sources considered in this work are detected at higher redshifts than these QPE and QPO events~\cite{Kejriwal:2024bna}.
+Future work will need to investigate the sky localization precision of follow-up EMRI gravitational-wave analyses required to enable electromagnetic observations for multi-messenger studies of these systems.
+We notice that our prior does not include source-frame primary masses larger than $5\times 10^6 \, M_\odot$ so future works will need to assess the detectability of EMRIs with large primary masses $\sim 10^7M_\odot$, where the impact of overlapping galactic binaries might play a crucial role.

 Because our pipeline is optimized for low-eccentricity systems, quantifying detection prospects across realistic astrophysical populations remains an open question.
 Wet EMRIs—formed via migration through AGN accretion disks~\cite{Lyu:2024gnk,Pan:2021ksp}—are expected to have quasi-circular orbits ($e_f \lesssim 0.01$) around rapidly spinning primaries ($a \gtrsim 0.9$), as gas drag circularizes the inspiral and aligns its inclination.
 Our method performs well in this low-eccentricity regime, however the impact of inclination on the search strategy has not yet been considered.
 This will need to be evaluated once fully relativistic generic waveforms become available.